Irrelon/ForerunnerDB/readme.md

 > Dropping a chart will remove it from the DOM and stop all further collection updates from propagating to Highcharts.

+# Special Considerations
+## Queries
+Queries are made up of properties in an object.
+ForerunnerDB handles some properties differently from others.
+Specifically properties that start with a dollar symbol ($) or two slashes (//) will be treated as special cases.

+### The Dollar Symbol
+Properties that start with a dollar symbol are treated as *modifiers*.
+These are not handled in the same way as normal properties.
+Examples of modifier properties are:

+	$or
+	$and
+	$in

+These modifier properties allow you to indicate special operations to perform during your query.

+### The Double-Slash
+Properties that start with a double-slash are treated as comments and ignored during the query process.
+An example would be where you wish to store some data in the query object but you do not want it to affect the outcome of the query.

+	// Find documents that have a property "num" that equals 1: db.collection('test').find({
+		'num': 1
+	});

+	// Find documents that have a property "num" that equals 1
+	// -- this is exactly the same query as above because the //myData
+	// property is ignored completely
+	db.collection('test').find({
+		'num': 1,
+		'//myData': {
+			'someProp': 134223
+		}
+	});

 # Development

 ## Unit Tests